alchemesh/candlestick-frontend/README.md

 - JAVA_API

 ***Note: This application is a producer, and therefore will not perform any function without the queue.
 The Java API is just as equally important, for the data can not be retieved without it.***

+### Docker ###

+#### Docker Build ####
+The manual approach can be used by downloading the repository your local machine.
+Navigate to the folder and run:

+docker build -t [your_image_name] .

+#### Docker Run ####
+Run the image using the environment variables for the RabbitMQ and Java API images.

+docker run -itd --env=RABBITMQ=[your_rabbitmq_image_name] --env=JAVA_API=[your_java_api_name] -p 3000:3000 --name [your_container_name] [your_image_name]

+Where:
+* your_rabbitmq_image_name = (The docker image name for your RabbitMQ instance)
+* your_java_api_name = (The docker image name for the Java API instance)
+* -p 3000 = (Port the application listens on)
+* your_container_name = (The name you want to issue to the running container)
+* your_image_name = (The name you used if you built the image manually.
+Use sabatiel180/candlestick-frontend-app for easier deployment)

+Information about deployment for the Java API can be found at [Java API] (https://github.com/alchemesh/candlestick-java-api).
+RabbitMQ is the queue service used for the application and has its own official image from Docker.
+No additional configuration is needed for RabbitMQ and can be deployed with the following command:

+* docker run -itd --name [your_container_name] rabbitmq:3-management

+### Kubernetes ###
+The Kubernetes files in this repo can be used as a template for deployment.

+#### Deployment ####
+The deployment.yaml file will deploy the python backend as a replica set with a name and app labels as candlestick-frontend-app-deploy and candlestick-frontend-app respectfully. ***Note: The RABBITMQ and JAVA_API environment variables are set to the Kubernetes RABBITMQ and Java API deployment service names which should be deployed as well***

+#### Service ####
+The NodeJS frontend replicaset is deployed as a NodePort service, but the ingress will provide Loadbalancing for the frontend application.
+The service name, candlestick-frontend-service, is not used by any other application on the stack for communication.